Introduction

 Health Problems

 Drug abuse can have serious health consequences for individuals, their families, and their communities.
 Drug abuse can lead to physical health problems, such as liver damage, heart disease, and increased risk of stroke, as well as mental health issues, such as depression, anxiety, and paranoia.
-Drug use can also contribute to the spread of infectious diseases, such as or hepatitis, as well as cause social isolation, financial strain, and even legal problems.
+Drug use can also contribute to the spread of infectious diseases, such as HIV/AIDS or hepatitis, as well as cause social isolation, financial strain, and even legal problems.

 Relationship Problems